 A second closed-door and facilitated settlement meeting hosted by the city for the opposing parties is being set up for the first week of August.
 The first such meeting was held in March.

-The city’s conditional storage rights on Castle and Maroon creeks date back to 1965, when the first told the water court it intended to build two reservoirs to meet forecasted demands.
+The city’s conditional storage rights on Castle and Maroon creeks date back to 1965, when it first told the water court it intended to build two reservoirs to meet forecast demands.

 In October 2016, the city again told the state it still intends to build the reservoirs, someday, if necessary.

 But since October the city has also been openly studying alternatives to the two reservoirs, and doing so with the knowledge that it’s possible, in some water court cases, to move and adjust conditional storage rights.

 As currently decreed, the Maroon Creek Reservoir would hold 4,567 acre-feet of water behind a 155-foot-tall dam just below the confluence of East and West Maroon creeks, within view of the Maroon Bells.

 And the Castle Creek Reservoir would hold 9,062 acre-feet of water behind a 170-foot-tall dam across Castle Creek two miles below Ashcroft.

 Both dams would flood some portion of the Maroon Bells–Snowmass Wilderness.

 The city has done little work on the reservoirs since the mid-1960s.
 But since 2012 when the rights came into public view, city staffers have increased their warnings to the City Council about the city’s lack of storage, save for nine acre-feet at the water treatment plant.